MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 > - (Cluster) **Deploy multiple clusters across different Azure regions for redundancy.** By geographically distributing AKS clusters, you can achieve higher resiliency and minimize the impact of regional failures.
 >
 >    Plan the IP address space to ensure your cluster can reliably scale, including handling of failover traffic in multi-cluster topologies.
-> - (Cluster and Workload) **Monitor reliability and overall health indicators of the cluster and workloads.** Collect logs and metrics to monitor the health of the workload, identify trends in performance and reliability, and troubleshoot problems.
-Review the [Best practices for monitoring Kubernetes with Azure Monitor](/azure/azure-monitor/best-practices-containers) and the Well-Architected [Health modeling for workloads](/azure/well-architected/design-guides/health-modeling) guide for additional information to help you design the reliability and overall health monitoring solution for your AKS solution.
+> - (Cluster and Workload) **Monitor reliability and overall health indicators of the cluster and workloads.** Collect logs and metrics to monitor workload health, identify performance and reliability trends, and troubleshoot problems.
+Review the [Best practices for monitoring Kubernetes with Azure Monitor](/azure/azure-monitor/best-practices-containers) and the Well-Architected [Health modeling for workloads](/azure/well-architected/design-guides/health-modeling) guide for help designing the reliability and health monitoring solution for your AKS solution.
 >
 >   Ensure workloads are built to support horizontal scaling and report application readiness and health.
 > - (Cluster and Workload) **Host application pods in user nodel pools.** By isolating system pods from application workloads, you ensure that AKS essential services are unaffected by the resource demands or potential issues caused by a workload running user node pools.